-The Test Player is where actual testing occurs and is tracked within Test Management for Jira.
+The Test Player is where actual testing occurs and is tracked within Zephyr Scale.
 Regardless of how many test cases you want to execute, the Test Player is where the fun happens.

 Test executions are completed in the Test Player via test cycles.
 A test cycle can contain as few or as many test cases as you wish.